 Join Algorithms

+This is exactly the problem Postgres faces.
 When a query requests data from multiple tables, Postgres must determine the most efficient way to match the rows.
 This is the job of the Join Algorithm.
+The database essentially runs an algorithm to compute the intersection or combination of two sets.

 Postgres implements three primary join algorithms: